aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/10-exit-cluster.md

 - Connected and executed a sample application on your HPC Cluster.
 - Observed the scaling of instances when jobs are submitted.

-In the next part of the lab, you will learn how to interact with the new *AWS ParallelCluster API* using Python.
+In the next part of the lab, you will run a training job on AWS ParallelCluster.

 You can learn more about AWS ParallelCluster by visiting the [documentation](https://docs.aws.amazon.com/parallelcluster/latest/ug/what-is-aws-parallelcluster.html) page.